Allar/automated-insecure-samba-share/README.md

 ./automated-insecure-samba-share.sh
 ```

 Running these three commands will set up a Samba share named `Drop` at `/home/Drop` and reboot your server.
-When your server comes back online, your Samba share should be accessible without any form of credentials, login, or password.
+When your server comes back online, your Samba share should be accessible without any form of credentials, a login, or a password.

 If you don't see your Samba share in Windows, try manually navigating a Windows Explorer to `\\YourServerHostName`